kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 - We use [Feature flags](https://martinfowler.com/articles/feature-toggles.html) to push code into production for a small subset of users before releasing to everyone.
 This is another reason why I've been OK with low code coverage so far since we can spot bugs that are occuring and fix them before releasing to everyone.
 - We deploy mostly to [Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) which has versioning.
 If anything fails you can roll back to a previous version.
 All of our deploys are scripted (eg `npm run deploy`) to make ensure a fast feedback loop and a speedy patch when things go wrong.
 - Kanban: we have switched to full kanban rather than sprints/scrums.
 We still do weekly planning, presentation, and curation but there isn't a stressful "final push" to meet deadlines or an "early lull" as we build up the motivation to tackle a sprint.
 Kanban feels much more consistent and smooth.
+- We will be writing tests over the next few months.
+Some tests.
+Not too many.
+Mostly integration.